-- Item 35 has been pulled from the consent agenda for discussion. - 35.
-Resolution authorizing the City Manager to enter into a license agreement with Associated Enterprises, Inc. to install a balcony and related improvements within the North Main Street rights-of-way; together with report from the Director of Redevelopment, Downtown Services & Special Projects.
-(Pulled from consent by Councilor Kretovic)
+Item 35 has been pulled from the consent agenda for discussion.

-Action: Councilor Kretovic stated that when she read the report and resolution it brought up concern for her.
+35. Resolution autorizing the City Manager to enter into a license agreement with Associated Enterprises, Inc. to install a balcony and related improvements within the North Main Street rights-of-way; together with report from the Director of Redevelopment, Downtown Services & Special Projects.
+(Action on this item tabled at the May 8, 2017 Council meeting) Action: Councilor Kretovic stated that when she read the report and resolution it brought up concern for her.
 She noted that approximately 15 to 17 years ago the community got together and looked at downtown deciding that it's a historic district.
 Having worked at Main Street Concord, whose mission was the historic preservation of downtown, she noted that there are some very specific standards that are required through the National Secretary of Interior and she is not sure this balcony design that is being presented falls within those guidelines.
 She is not sure if this property is on the National Register of Historic Places but the district is.
 She asked Council to take pause on this, get some real feedback from the professionals/volunteers that serve the city's committees and help them guide the Council before making a mistake on a historic property that they know what they are deciding on is appropriate for the historic district.